 Luckily there are tools that help avoid this messy situation.
 In addition to posting to multiple job boards easily, applicant tracking systems work as a centralized hub where all hiring information will be directed.
 This means no more cluttered inboxes, with applicant information in an organized list format.
 Should your hiring process involve more team members, you would also be able to share information and notes through the system.

 Now comes the difficult task of figuring out which candidates to advance to the next step.
 While you could use basic questions asking whether a candidate has met minimum requirements for the position during the application, this doesn’t provide quite enough information and would still require you to go through each resume to see whether their past work experiences might reveal how the candidate functioned in a previous team.
-Alternatively, to save further time and to have repeatable success, you could implement science-based screening tools such as the Prevue Screen-Fit or the Retail-Fit to find out whether a candidate’s personality matches up with the requirements of the job position.
+Alternatively, to save further time and to have repeatable success, you could implement science-based screening tools such as the Prevue Screen-Fit or the Job-Fit to find out whether a candidate’s personality matches up with the requirements of the job position.
 You can have these 5 to 10-minute assessments sent at application, helping reduce unqualified candidates and saving you valuable time.

 Ideal Timeframe: 1 week to 1 month

 Protip: Do not keep the job posting up for over a month!
 If you must keep the posting available for longer, delete the post and resubmit again to the job boards.
 This will make sure your job is on the top of the list rather than in the unseen depths of the 13th page of the job board.

 During this time, you have a few candidates in mind that you’ve screened and feel have a pretty good chance at succeeding in the position.
 Use the phone interview as a time to get an idea of whether this person is a good fit for the company culture and the work involved in the role.
 A structure you could use to model your phone interview can be:

 - Provide basic information about the role and the company (this is your second chance to sell the job and make them want it)